enjj/Unity-Multiplayer-Game-Development-with-NodeJs/README.md

 - In this project I've learned how to develop a multiplayer game that allows for real-time game play.

-- I have discovered how to create your own multiplayer game with a dedicated server driven by NodeJs.
+- I've discovered how to create your own multiplayer game with a dedicated server driven by NodeJs.

 - Some of the key takeaways from this project include learning how to create a server authoritative multiplayer game.